 Mercenaries are the primary melee combatants in the game (see: warriors).
 As such, they can both deal and be dealt melee blows to the extreme, but are quite susceptible to magic of any kind.
 They can choose to specialize in the sword and shield style via the advanced Knight class or the dual weapon style via the advanced Blade class.

-As with the rest of the game, the graphics of Flyff are incredibly original and different from most other MMO’s.
+It wouldn’t be the Flyff review without talking about graphics!
+As with the rest of the game, the graphics of Flyff are incredibly original and different from most other Anime MMORPGs.
 Basically, it’s an absolute treat to play through the game world.
 The game is designed as a Japanese MMO clone if that tells you anything about the overall graphics, theme and game mechanics – or at least to any of you who have experience playing any of the popular Japanese MMO’s or MMORPG’s.

 While the overall look and feel of the game is quite lighthearted, don’t mistake such things as suggesting the game isn’t serious.
 The game delves into some pretty heavy-handed themes and storylines and while it manages to keep it light-hearted throughout, it’s never to the point where it sacrifices one from effectively taking the game seriously in the long-term.